 If you use the same password everywhere, a hacker only needs to get your password once in order to break into many of your online accounts.
 And it seems like every week, we hear about a massive new password breach.
-(Think about how we recently learned that all of Yahoo’s 3 billion accounts were breached in 2013.)
+(Think about how we learned that all of Yahoo’s 3 billion accounts were breached.)

 Imagine if an attacker used your single, easy-to-remember password to access your health care records, your home address, credit card numbers, or your social security number.
 To minimize the damage from a breach, you should use unique passwords on each account.
 But it can be a challenge to remember each password.

 Password managers make it easy to remember a single password, and still have long, unique passwords on all of your accounts.
 How is this possible?
 You use just one password to unlock your secure password “vault.”
 From your vault, you can quickly fill out login forms on all of your devices.

 A few password managers are usually recommended by security specialists, including Bitwarden, KeePassXC, and 1Password.
 I wrote a guide on Bitwarden for beginners, as well as KeePassXC for beginners.
 For now I am focusing on 1Password, perhaps the most user-friendly password manager recommended by specialists.

 1Password enables you to sync your passwords across all of your devices using the same password vault.
 It also has browser extensions that allow you to automatically fill out passwords in your browser.
 It’s easy to use.
 1Password is relatively inexpensive — $2.99 each month.
 (If you’re interested in a cheaper alternative, consider Bitwarden.
 Check out my Bitwarden guide.)